Tag: business

 You’re not building momentum.
 You’re splintering your efforts.

-Invest More in Training Humans Than in Buying Machine
+Invest More in Training Humans Than in Buying Machines

 Yes, AI can process data faster.
 It can write passable emails, summarize reports, even generate code.
 But none of that matters if your people don’t know how to work with these tools in a meaningful way.